 In the UK it’s projects have included the likes of; The Royal Opera House, the Channel Tunnel, Tate Modern, the Library of Birmingham and the famous doughnut building of the UK’s Government Communications Headquarters (GCHQ).

-Among many ongoing projects, Carillion was also building the £335m new Royal Liverpool Hospital, which is reported to be at least a year behind schedule.
+Among many ongoing projects, Carillion was also building the £335 million new Royal Liverpool Hospital, which is reported to be at least a year behind schedule.